farmerjoeDE/FarmerJoe-docs/main/Farms.md

 # Farms

 When launching the app for the first time you will be greeted by the Farms screen.
 This is where your journey with farmerJoe starts.
-From here you can crate new companies or view the data of existing ones.
+From here you can crate new farms or view the data of existing ones.

 ![The farm&apos;s screen with no farms](/assets/Simulator Screen Shot - iPhone 6s - 2018-04-02 at 08.12.58.png)